fusioncharts/react-native-fusioncharts/README.md

 $ npm run ios [to run on iOS platform]
 ```

-To create a build, run:
+To create a build & publish on MyGet/NPM, run:

 ```sh
 $ npm run build:FC